-In addition to weekly guest speakers, participants will work in small groups with facilitators experienced in the maker movement to complete assignments and field research in your library that will fuel your maker program.
+This 4-week online course features weekly guest speakers, live via web video, in interactive sessions with Q&A. You’ll work in small groups with facilitators experienced in the maker movement to complete assignments and field research in your library that will fuel your maker program.

 Inspiring Live Guest Speakers + Project-Based Learning